seraphicfae/website/src/content/project/website.md

 #### Well, you're on it!

-I host my portfolio, blog, and projects here!
+I host my "portfolio" and projects here!

 I wanted to rewrite my website using <u>[Astro](https://astro.build)</u>;
 and here we are